 Wind Speeds of 111 - 130 mph and a Storm Surge that is about 9 - 12 feet above the normal.
 Structural damage to some homes and outer buildings.
 Large trees, tree limbs, and Mobile homes destroyed.
 Heavy flooding in Low-lying areas cut-off escape routes several hours before the Hurricane arrives.

 Wind Speeds of 131 - 155 mph and a Storm Surge that is about 13 - 18 feet above the normal.
 Major roof and structure damage on small homes.
-Life-threatening for Animals and Humans alike, with complete destruction to mobile homes.
+Life-threatening for Animals and Humans alike, with the complete destruction of mobile type homes.
 Heavy damage to Windows and Doors and complete evacuation in areas where water is rising at rapid rates.
-Most people leave the local area or state, when word is spread about a Cat4!
+Most people leave the local area or State when the word is spread about a Cat4!

 Winds Speeds in excess of 155 mph and a Storm Surge that is about 18 feet above the normal.
-Catastrophic devastation of some homes and buildings.
+The complete Catastrophic devastation of some homes and buildings.
 Very life-threatening to Humans and Animals with total devastation to trees, Power Lines, Telephone Poles and Mobile homes.
-Just like Cat4, Cat5 Storms take years and years to rebuild communities.
+Just like Cat4, Cat5 Storms take years and years to rebuild Communities.

 <!--Begin Hurricane Advisory Gadget-->